Hello World 👋

 Zola just clicked better for me.
 It uses a templating engine called Tera.

-Using Zola is as easy as visiting GetZola.org and following the instructions.
-It's similar to Jinja2, which I'm familiar with from some Flask projects.
-Tera uses curly brackets and percent signs to mark template logic, which makes it easy to read and understand.
+Using Zola is straightforward: just visit GetZola.org and follow the instructions.
+It's similar to Jinja2, a templating engine I'm familiar with from Flask projects.
+Zola uses Tera, which uses curly brackets and percent signs, a familiar approach for those used to Jinja2.

 Pico CSS for Styling

 I've been exploring lightweight CSS frameworks for my projects.
-Lightweight CSS frameworks take a lot of the guesswork out of styling.
-They provide a base set of styles that you can easily customize, saving you time and effort.
+Lightweight CSS frameworks simplify styling by providing a customizable base of styles, saving time and effort.

 Some of my favorites are:

 For this blog, I chose Pico CSS.
 I hadn't used it in a project yet, and it's one of the most popular lightweight frameworks out there.
-I had used MPV.css recently, and liked it, but it's more rigid in it's default styles and wasn't what I was looking for.
+I had used MPV.css recently and liked it, but its default styles felt too rigid for this project.
 The default styles in Simple.css weren't really jibing with me for this project either.
 Pico CSS's clean default styles and ease of customization made it a good choice.
 Plus, with Pico, changing the color of buttons is as simple as tweaking one line of CSS.

-Pico CSS can be implemented by downloading the file or via their CDN.
-PicoCSS.com has instructions.
+Pico CSS can be implemented by downloading the file or using their CDN.
+PicoCSS.com provides instructions.

 Hosting on Github Pages